mgrinstein/tic-bark-purr/README.md

 ## Game Features
 - Place Xs and Os on a grid (or cats and dogs, rather)
 - Alternate turns between players
-- Display next player up
+- Display the next player up
 - Detect a winner, and display they've won
 - Detect a draw, and display it
 - Reset game